 At times, personal injury claims can be settled before they go to trial.
 If injuries are minor or medical bills were low, it may be best to settle.
 Your attorney will use his or her discretion in deciding whether or not to negotiate and settle.
 A lawyer should not begin any negotiation until the injured party has reached his or her “maximum medical improvement” (MMI).
 Until this happens, a lawyer cannot be certain of the damages the client might be entitled to.
 It might take a long time for the injured party to reach his or her MMI, but it is certainly worth the wait.

 File Personal Injury Lawsuit

-Your attorney will prepare and file a document, called the complaint, which states your child’s claims against the defendant and what damages your family is seeking.
-Once the complaint is submitted, your child’s personal injury lawsuit has technically been “filed.”
+Your attorney will prepare and file a document, called the complaint, which states your claims against the defendant and what damages your family is seeking.
+Once the complaint is submitted, your personal injury lawsuit has technically been “filed.”
 It is important to keep in mind that every state has what is called a “statute of limitations.”
-This means that, as an injured party, your child has a set amount of time during which they can file a personal injury lawsuit.
+This means that, as an injured party, you have a set amount of time during which you can file a personal injury lawsuit.
 In Connecticut, you have two years to file.
 The clock usually begins ticking on the day that the injury occurs.